Earl S. Tupper Postdoctoral research fellow

 Do increases in temperature during the day or during the night influence growth of tropical saplings?
 We expected they would, but we found that the species we studied displayed considerable physiological plasticity in response to warming and increases in average night- or day temperatures did not significantly reduce plant growth in any species.
 Nonetheless, with rising mean temperatures the fluctuations around the mean may cause extreme conditions that will be detrimental to the performance of tropical species.

 New papers in 2017

-Now online, a new paper on temperature effects on photosynthesis of tropical trees, in which we show temperature responses of Vcmax, Jmax and stomatal conductance for four species.
+In this paper on temperature effects on photosynthesis of tropical trees, we show temperature responses of Vcmax, Jmax and stomatal conductance for four species.
 Stomatal conductance peaks at much lower temperatures than the biochemical parameters and our analyses suggest that the decrease in stomatal conductance is the main driver in the decrease in net photosynthesis above current ambient temperatures.

 Our paper on acclimation of photosynthesis to (elevated) temperature in tropical tree seedlings shows consistent increases in the optimum temperature for photosynthesis, but no increase in the high-temperature carbon compensation point, leading to narrower temperature response curves for plants grown at elevated temperatures.
 See the Highlight for this paper by Dusenge & Way here.

 This paper, led by Zhang-Hong Tan, uses Eddy Co-variance data to analyze stand-level photosynthesis in relation to temperature across seven tropical forest sites.
 The temperature optimum of stand-level carbon uptake scales with site temperature.
 Above the optimum temperature decreases in stomatal conductance drive the decrease in photosynthesis.